Find Affordable College Courses

 14 Yearly Graduations

 The 10th most popular school in the country for social sciences majors who are seeking their master's degree is Troy University.
 Each year, around 16,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,312 per year, while in-state graduate students, on average, pay $8,550 per year.
-For the 2020-2021 academic year, 14 master's degrees were handed out to social sciences majors at TROY.
-Around 29% of these students were from an underrepresented racial-ethnic group, and 64% were women.
+The average in-state tuition for full-time undergraduates is $9,792 per year, while in-state graduate students, on average, pay $8,550 per year.
+During the most recent year for which we have data, 14 people received their master's degree in social sciences from TROY.
+Of these students, 75% were women and 39% were members of underrepresented racial-ethnic groups.
+Those who complete their master's degree in social sciences at Troy University make a median salary of 50,373.

 #12